-Exhibit No. 10.25 Exhibit First Amendment of the Employment Agreement Between the Registrant and Peter J. Smith as of November 6, 2008 (filed as Exhibit 10.7 to the Company's Quarterly Report on Form 10-Q for the quarter ended September 30, 2008 and incorporated herein by reference).
+Exhibit No. Exhibit 10.25 First Amendment of the Employment Agreement Between the Registrant and Peter J. Smith as of November 6, 2008 (filed as Exhibit 10.7 to the Company's Quarterly Report on Form 10-Q for the quarter ended September 30, 2008 and incorporated herein by reference).
 10.26 Amendment to the Compensatory Arrangement for Peter J. Smith (filed as Item 5.02 to the Company's Current Report on Form 8-K, filed May 15, 2009, and incorporated herein by reference).
-10.27 Third Amended and Restated 1996 Stock Option and Grant Plan (filed as Exhibit 10.1 to the Company's Current Report on Form 8-K, filed June 21, 2006, and incorporated herein by reference).
-10.28 Amendment to the Third Amended and Restated ANSYS, Inc. 1996 Stock Option and Grant Plan (filed as Item 5.02 to the Company's Current Report on Form 8-K, filed May 21, 2009, and incorporated herein by reference).
 14.1 Code of Business Conduct and Ethics (filed as Exhibit 14.1 to the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2003 and incorporated herein by reference).
 21 Subsidiaries of the Registrant; filed herewith.
 23.1 Consent of Deloitte & Touche LLP, independent registered public accounting firm.
 24.1 Powers of Attorney.
-Contained on page 75 of the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2009 and incorporated herein by reference.
+Contained on page 74 of this Annual Report on Form 10-K and incorporated herein by reference.
 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certification Pursuant to 18 U.S.C.
 Section 1350, As Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 32.2 Certification Pursuant to 18 U.S.C.
-Section 1350, As Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
+Section 1350, As Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. ¥ 1 1'

-^{} Indicates management contract or compensatory plan, contract or arrangement.
+Indicates management contract or compensatory plan, contract or arrangement.